ovh/docs/pages/web/domains/domain_errors/guide.en-gb.md

 #### Document requests

 Some domain name extensions require you to justify their use by providing documents.
-If this is the case, you will need to submit the documents from the `Ongoing`{.action} Operations window.
+If this is the case, you will need to submit the documents from the `Ongoing Operations`{.action} window.

 ![domain](images/domain-error01.png){.thumbnail}